List of Elamite kings: Sukkalmah dynasty (c. 1980 – c. 1500 BC)

 The Sukkalmah dynasty came to power shortly after the fall of the Third Dynasty of Ur, though it overlapped with the Shimashki dynasty for well over a century.
 The dynastic shift probably reflects a gradual change in power, perhaps the two dynasties began as a single royal family of co-rulers in different geographical regions.
 The Sukkalmah period was one of the most prosperous in Elamite history, marked by unprecedented prestige and influence.
 Elam was frequently a powerbroker in Mesopotamian politics, entering into uneasy alliances with various states and rulers.
 Several new developments also took place within Elam during this time.
 Notably, rulers did not use the title of king, but rather sukkalmah ("grand regent") and sukkal ("regent") of Elam, Shimashki or Susa.
 The use of sukkalmah, from which the dynasty received its name, originates from Mesopotamia, where it was used as a title ranking below king.
 In Elam, its usage as the term for the region's paramount ruler might derive from the title possibly being used by the vassals or governors in Susa during the rule of the Third Dynasty of Ur.

 The transition from the Shimashki to the Sukkalmah age is obscure.
 It seems that the two sequences of rulers were connected; the first Sukkalmah ruler, Ebarti II, is in inscriptions referenced as the father of the succeeding Shilhaha but also appears in a king list recording the Shimashki kings and is identified in some later sources as "king of Anshan and Susa", not as sukkalmah.
 The political structure of Elam during the Sukkalmah period is not entirely clear; whereas some scholars believe there to have been a single line of rulers reigning in sequence, others believe, due to the different titles and capitals attested, that rulership was exercised as a triumvirate, with the paramount ruler (the sukkalmah at Susa) ruling together with junior rulers (sukkals) of "Elam" and "Shimashki".

 The sequence of rulers below follows the most probable sequence of Sukkalmah rulers, per Peyronel (2018), with additional rulers inserted in their chronological placements per Potts (1999).
 It is impossible to establish the length of any of their reigns, though they can at times be chronologically pinpointed through synchronisms with Mesopotamian rulers.
 Some internal order can however be imposed in the later portion using cuneiform documents and sealings.
-These sources have also supported a proposal that Atta-hushu and Sumu-abum of Babylon were co-temporal.
+These sources also support a proposal that Atta-hushu and Sumu-abum of Babylon were contemporaries.